RenataAbikeyeva/epp_project/src/documentation/introduction.rst

 Introduction
 ************
 This project implements tests for a subset of the optimizers supported by the Python package Estimagic.
 Estimagic provides .....(interface?) for optimization, and additionally allows setting different types of constraints to the optimization problem.
-We implement 4 benchmark functions, compute their optimized parameters for the case of no constraint and nine types of constrained cases.
-Having also computed the true values of said optimized parameters by hand, we proceed to write tests comparing the self-computed (true_value) values with the values provided by the optimizers (calculated_value).
+We implement four benchmark functions, and compute their optimized parameters for ten types of constraints (including unconstrained).
+Having also computed the true values of said optimized parameters by hand, we write tests comparing the self-computed (true_value) values with the values provided by the optimizers (calculated_value).
-In building this project, we utilize the very helpful project template provided by Professor Hans Martin von Gaudecker.
+In building this project, we utilize the very helpful project template provided by Professor Hans-Martin von Gaudecker.
 You can find the documentation on the rationale, Waf, and more background at https://econ-project-templates.readthedocs.io/en/stable/